alainmucyo/shop-app-frontend/README.md

 ## Configuration

-* Open the `.env` or `src/utils/api.js` file and set the `API_URL` to your backend URL.
-If you don't set it, the application will attempt to connect to `http://localhost:3000` by default.
+* Open the `src/utils/api.js` file and set the `baseURL` to your backend URL.
+If you don't set it, the application will attempt to connect to `https://alainmucyo-shop.fly.dev/api/` by default.

 ## Running the project